 If you are a young person and wish to refer yourself to headspace Ashfield, you are welcome to call us on (02) 9193 8000 during our business hours to discuss your options.

 If you are the carer, family member or friend of a young person and wish to refer them to headspace Ashfield, you are welcome to call us on (02) 9193 8000 during our business hours to discuss their options.

 If you are a health professional or service provider and wish to refer a young person to headspace Ashfield, please complete our Service Provider Referral Form.
-Prior to completing the aforementioned form, please ensure that you have obtained the young person's consent, thereafter providing as much information as possible so that headspace Ashfield's Intake Workers can determine suitability and the most appropriate treatment options. headspace Ashfield will contact the young person and inform you thereafter of the outcome of your referral with us.
+Prior to completing the aforementioned form, please ensure that you have obtained the young person's consent, thereafter providing as much information as possible so that headspace Ashfield's Intake Workers can determine the suitability and the most appropriate treatment options for the young person. headspace Ashfield will contact the young person and inform you thereafter of the outcome of your referral with us.

 The completed Service Provider Referral Form can be emailed to firstname.lastname@example.org or faxed to "Intake" on (02) 9193 8089.

 Where else can we get help?

 Please note: headspace Ashfield is not a crisis or emergency service.
 If you or someone you care for needs immediate emergency support, please call 000 (Police, Fire, Ambulance), go to a hospital emergency department or call the NSW Mental Health Line on 1800 011 511.

 - eheadspace (headspace.org.au/eheadspace) provides young people, their carers, family and friends with free online and phone counselling and support.